Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 ### Install Traceability Agent for online mode

-To report usage to Amplify platform, the traceability Agent must be installed and connected to the Gateway to be monitored:
+To report usage to Amplify platform, the traceability Agent must be configured, installed and connected to the Gateway to be monitored.

+For configuring the agent, the Amplify platform connectivity is needed and can be performed from any machine having a correct Amplify platform access (refer to above urls and IP).
+Once the configuration is done, the agent and its configuration must be copied to the Gateway machine so that it can access the event logs or open traffic logs to start collecting the usage .

+This procedure will help you to configure and install the traceability agent:

 1. Install Axway CLI and Axway Central CLI